 4. Equipment financing

 Some lending companies specialize in financing the purchase of business equipment.
-Or the company you’re buying the equipment may offer its own financing program.
+Another option?
+Ask the company you’re buying the equipment about financing—many offer their own financing programs.]

 - If you’re considering equipment loans or financing for your business, check out our comprehensive Guide to Equipment Loans & Financing.